HelloZeroNet/Documentation/docs/getting_started/create_new_site.md

 # Create new ZeroNet site

-Shut down zeronet if you are running it already
+Shut down zeronet if it is already running

 ```bash
 $ zeronet.py siteCreate